Food Lion opens new store in Summerville; to add 5 more in Charleston area with Bi-Lo buys

 Two stores, at 1000 Tanner Ford Blvd. in Hanahan and at 3125 Bees Ferry Road in West Ashley, will become Lowes Foods supermarkets.

-Bi-Lo has two stores left to sell in the Charleston region.
-They are at 1200 Sam Rittenberg Blvd. in West Ashley and at 860 Folly Road on James Island, according to spokesman Joe Caldwell.
+Southeastern Grocers has two Bi-Lo stores left to divest in the Charleston region, spokesman Joe Caldwell said.
+They are at 1200 Sam Rittenberg Blvd. in West Ashley and at 860 Folly Road on James Island.